Pechersk School International: Ukrainian School Programme

+Instruction under this programme began on 1 September 2015.
+The educational process is conducted in an external form of education.
+Certificates of basic secondary education and full general secondary education are awarded based on the final scores of the IB programmes and marks from specified subjects within the Ukrainian component of the curriculum.

+Public activities

+PSI collaborates with the Children of Heroes Foundation to support children who have lost parents in the war.
+PSI launched the 'PSI 4 Good' initiative to support its school community and re-established a scholarship programme providing free access to education at PSI for children who lost one or more parents in the war.

+Russian invasion of Ukraine

-Due to the war in Ukraine, the 2022 – 2023 academic year will find PSI providing in-person instruction to its students at a satellite campus in Warsaw, Poland as well as online instruction for its students living abroad.
+Due to the war in Ukraine, the 2022 – 2023 academic year will find PSI provided in-person instruction to its students at a satellite campus in Warsaw, Poland as well as online instruction for its students living abroad.
 PSI will resume operations at its campus in Kyiv one the situation will allow its safe re-opening.
+PSI resumed operations at its campus in Kyiv in August 2023.

 Satellite campus in Warsaw

-In August 2022, PSI is going to open a new temporary satellite campus in Warsaw in partnership with the American School of Warsaw (ASW).
-This will provide many opportunities for students to interact with ASW students, and to benefit from the ASW co-curricular programmes, service learning opportunities, student events, such as dances etc that PSI has always run in the past.
-The IB Diploma Programme students, in addition to face-to-face learning, will also have enhanced access to Pamoja courses, a recognised course provider by the International Baccalaureate, meaning that a rich variety of IB DP courses will be available to them.
+In August 2022, PSI opened a new temporary satellite campus in Warsaw in partnership with the American School of Warsaw (ASW).
+This provided many opportunities for students to interact with ASW students, and to benefit from the ASW co-curricular programs, service learning opportunities, student events, such as dances etc. that PSI has always run in the past.
+The IB Diploma Program students, in addition to face-to-face learning, also have enhanced access to Pamoja courses, a recognised course provider by the International Baccalaureate, meaning that a rich variety of IB DP courses became available to them.

+Return of the school to Kyiv

+In August 2023, Pechersk School International returned to its campus in Kyiv, Ukraine.
+The school enrolled students from the United States, Italy, the United Kingdom, Israel, and Ukraine.